oszuidwest/rpi-audio-encoder/README.md

 # rpi-audio-encoder
 This repository contains the audio streaming software for [ZuidWest FM](https://www.zuidwestfm.nl/) and [Radio Rucphen](https://www.rucphenrtv.nl/) in the Netherlands.
-The setup involves a Raspberry Pi 4 or 5 and a [HiFiBerry Digi+ I/O](https://www.hifiberry.com/shop/boards/hifiberry-digi-io/) or [HiFiBerry DAC+ ADC](https://www.hifiberry.com/shop/boards/dealing-with-blocked-p5-holes-8/) for audio input.
+The setup involves a Raspberry Pi 4 or 5 and a [HiFiBerry Digi+ I/O](https://www.hifiberry.com/shop/boards/hifiberry-digi-io/) or [HiFiBerry DAC+ ADC](https://www.hifiberry.com/shop/boards/dacplus-adc/) for audio input.
 The system uses FFmpeg as an encoder, integrated with Supervisor for process management via a web interface.
 It supports audio streaming to a SRT server.

 The encoder, stationed in the studio, connects to the digital output of an Orban Optimod, enabling streaming to any SRT server.
 Companion server software to complete the audio stack is available in [this repository](https://github.com/oszuidwest/liquidsoap-ubuntu).

 <img src="https://github.com/oszuidwest/rpi-audio-encoder/assets/6742496/9070cb82-23be-4a31-8342-6607545d50eb" alt="Raspberry Pi and SRT logo" width=60% height=60%>

 # Preparing the Raspberry Pi
-- Install Raspberry Pi OS Bookworm (64-bit).
+- Install Raspberry Pi OS Trixie Lite (64-bit).
 - Follow the guide at https://www.hifiberry.com/docs/software/configuring-linux-3-18-x/ for HiFiBerry setup.
 - Gain root access with `sudo su`.
 - Download and execute the install script using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/rpi-encoder/main/install.sh)"`.